 Nothing is worse than a pregnancy scare when you are not ready to be a mother.

 The pill is one of the most popular contraceptives.
 You have to take the pill the same time every day for it to work effectively.
-You cannot skip the pill for more than three days in a row in order for the pill to work.
-The pill only lasts for 28 days and you should get a new pack every time.
+Skipping the pill will increase your chances of it not working.
+There are two types of pill; one that is taken every 28 days and one every 21 days.
 Your local clinic should provide it for free, alternatively, you can buy it at a pharmacy with a doctor’s prescription.

 The 2 month and 3-month injection